AmbiqAI/heartkit/datasets/README.md

 # Datasets

-This folder is used to cache raw and transformed databases that we dont want to source control.
+This folder is used to cache raw and transformed datasets that we dont want to source control.